sam-coster/samcoster_talon/README.md

 # _globals: Global Hotkey for toggling talon
 ctrl+alt+space will cause Talon to begin listening, or stop listening.
 Very handy for when you're hopping into/out of voice calls while using talon, such that you don't have to say "TALON WAKE/SLEEP" like a maniac every 30s.

+I also recommend assigning this to a hotkey on a mouse.

 # _github: For github desktop
 Context-specific to the github desktop application, using its native hotkeys.
 "git push" - causes you to push your current commits.